opulo-inc/docs/docs/openpnp/calibration/6-nozzle-offset/index.md

   Calibrating the offset of the nozzle from the top camera
 ---

 Now we need to tell OpenPnP how far the nozzles are away from the center point of the top camera.
 There are multiple strategies you can use to calculate this.
 One way is to use OpenPnP's built in Offset Wizard.
 You can read the OpenPnP docs about this step [here](https://github.com/openpnp/openpnp/wiki/Setup-and-Calibration_Nozzle-Setup).
+See also our [setup video](https://youtube.com/watch?v=CSnczX6VJ7M&si=EnSIkaIECMiOmarE&t=1600).

 !!! info "Tip"
     OpenPnP has some new methods of calibration using a secondary fiducial at a different Z height, and a small piece of paper.
 If you'd like to explore this method of calibration, you can find the OpenPnP docs about this process [here](https://github.com/openpnp/openpnp/wiki/Calibration-Solutions#calibrating-precision-camera-to-nozzle-offsets).
 This process requires [making and installing a calibration rig](https://github.com/openpnp/openpnp/wiki/Vision-Solutions#calibration-rig), [3D Units per Pixel calibration](https://github.com/openpnp/openpnp/wiki/3D-Units-per-Pixel), and [Advanced Camera Calibration](https://github.com/openpnp/openpnp/wiki/Advanced-Camera-Calibration).